Corruption in Finland: Construction

-Finnish police investigated financial irregularities of the Youth Foundation.
+Finnish police investigated the financial irregularities of the Youth Foundation.
 In 2018, foundation chair Perttu Nousiainen received hundreds of thousands of euros from tax-haven firms into his personal accounts.
 Police suspect the building firm's managers of aggravated tax fraud and other offenses.
 The trust connected to the Youth Foundation funded Centre Party politicians, in conflict with the law.

 An audit was conducted in 2012 of a Helsinki construction office, based on corruption concerns.
 The business works with YIT.
 Six people were arrested in May 2012 by an order from Helsinki District Court, investigating corruption in Helsinki building contracts.
 The detainees were suspected of accepting bribes.
 The public HKR-Rakennuttaja purchased services from the construction sector with a value of up to about €100 million per year.
 Fines may reach about €100,000 over several years.
-Destia, a state-owned company which builds public roads, was investigated for alleged irregularities in January 2013.
+Destia, a state-owned company that builds public roads, was investigated for alleged irregularities in January 2013.